 - Concierge service that is extremely helpful for making last minute dining reservations and getting Fastpasses.

-We chose to skip the Animal Kingdom this past time around to give us more breathing room.
+I’m going to base this example on one of the last times we did Disney in a day.
+We chose to skip the Animal Kingdom on this particular trip to give us more breathing room.
 We bought park hopper tickets and started the day at Hollywood Studios.

 STOP 2: We drove to Epcot and parked (no parking fee this time).
 We hit the couple things we wanted to see and ate lunch in Mexico, then left.

 STOP 3: We headed back to our campsite and parked our car.
 There, we grabbed our sweatshirts for later, fresh bottles of water, had a snack, changed from Star Wars outfits into pirates and princesses and Papa took a nap.
 We then hopped on the boat from Fort Wilderness Campground over to the Magic Kingdom.